torres11991/dap-curriculum/Contributing.md

 Example: `git checkout development` && `git pull --rebase`

+We use the [Gitflow process](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) during the development process.
+We use releases and tags instead of creating release branches.

 Create the issue/feature branch to begin your work using a prefix of `dap-` and the issue number assigned.
 There is no need to provide a description in the branch name.
 The description will be added later during the commit and pull request processes.

 Example: `git checkout -b dap-11`